Is a hand car wash better than a machine?

 In the USA, a machine wash typically costs between $7 and $20.
 It is a low upfront cost for a basic level of cleanliness.
 However, you must consider the hidden costs of paint correction.
 Fixing swirl marks caused by machines can cost hundreds of dollars later on.

 A professional hand wash or mobile detailing service usually starts around $50 to $100.
 While the price is higher, the value lies in long-term maintenance benefits.
 You are paying for a service that preserves the factory finish and keeps the car looking newer for longer.
-This high-level care significantly helps with the vehicle's trade-in value.
+This high-level care, including options like exterior car cleaning Hudson Yards, significantly helps with the vehicle's trade-in value.

 When to Choose Each Option